uon-language/specification/spec.md

 value: 12.35±0.01 J/(m²⋅s)
 ```

-If coerced in `!!map`, it would become:
+If coerced in `!map`, it would become:

 ```yaml
 value: !!magnitude {